jschnurr/botkit-middleware-dialogflow/README.md

 # Change Log

+*   24-May-2018 v1.4.0

+    *   feat support for sending queries to Dialogflow in different languages, specified by lang prop on message
+    *   docs add TOC to README

 *   7-May-2018 v1.3.0

     *   fix #9 add support for ignoreType to avoid unneccessary API calls to DF